NathanGodey/nathangodey.github.io/_posts/2022-09-09-frequency_lm.md

 ## Degeneration and cosine-similarity

 Cosine-similarity is a metric ranging from -1 to 1 that reflects angular proximity between vectors.
-Looking at the histogram of average cosine-similarity between two random representations from the last layer of BERT shows that the embedding space covers a small portion of the possible directions:
+Looking at the histogram of average cosine-similarity between two random representations from the last layer of BERT shows that the embedding space covers a small portion of the possible directions.
+Not only the average cosine-similarity is almost 0.4, but there also is almost no pairs with a negative similarity, which is a sign of poor "*angular diversity*":
 {% include plotly/cossim_bert.html %}
 > Perfectly anisotropic representations would be orthogonal to one another in average, which would induce a smooth distribution of cosine similarities centered around 0.
 {: .prompt-info }